felixschloesser/DetectScratches/README.md

 # Detect Scratches
-Experiments into the field of computer vision.
+Experiments into the field of computer vision done at my three month internship at Rongheng Information Technology Co.
+Ltd.

 ## used libaries
 * numpy